-Move aside Alhambra, the Real Alcazar of Seville is the must-see palace you simply have to see while you are in Spain.
+The Real Alcazar of Seville is the must-see palace you shouldn’t miss while you are in Spain.
 Planning to visit the Seville Palace?
 Here’s what you need to know before you go.

-Enough about me.
-This is about you.
-Namely the trip you are planning to one of the jewels in southern Spain’s crown.
-The Royal Alcazar of Seville.
+So, you are planning to travel to one of the jewels in southern Spain’s crown: The Royal Alcazar of Seville, which was built in the 10th century.

 If you are considering whether you should visit Seville’s elegant palace, I have two simple words of advice to give…